ayush4345/Deano/README.md

 * Deano leverages Privy for smooth user onboarding, allowing users to authenticate using their email address and social logins.
 This streamlined process simplifies their entry into the web3 world.

 ### [web3.storage](https://web3.storage/)
-* In our infrastructure, web3.storage plays a pivotal role as it serves as the repository for all the images uploaded by vendors on the blockchain.
+* web3.storage occupies a central role in our infrastructure, serving as the repository for both images and their associated information uploaded by vendors on the blockchain.
+This crucial function ensures secure and reliable data storage within the Deano platform.

 ### [The Graph](https://thegraph.com/)
 * Our utilization of The Graph extends to the development of a dynamic leaderboard system.
 This system ranks the most distinguished annotators and vendors based on their reputation, providing a transparent and insightful view of their contributions to the Deano platform.